nicole-cheung/cs126MIDI/final-project/DEVELOPMENT.md

 * ofGraphics has some useful methods to set color and transparency of the shapes
 * Development is very slow at this point because it takes so much time to search through all the available libraries.
 Next week I will probably give extra time to going through the oF forum instead of just searching the libraries.
 I will also have to figure out how to toggle between the circular display and a future line display
 * ofxMidi only takes in raw MIDI data - aka either the keyboard keys or piano.
 I will have to mess with Garageband and opening virtual ports in ofxMidiIn to feed in an existing MIDI file. (http://fox-gieg.com/tutorials/2007/inter-application-midi/) OR (https://forum.openframeworks.cc/t/importing-midi-file-to-be-used-as-visual-or-math-information/7381)

+### Week 2
+* Went hunting for a program that lets me pass MIDI data through two different applications.
+Found possible solution: MIDI patchbay http://notahat.com/midi_patchbay/
+* Another solution is Audio MIDI Setup, but is only on Mac